ryjfgjl/DiLuConverter/README.md

 ### Easy
   You only need to provide the location of excels and the connect information of database, the tool can work until all the excels are imported

-### Quick:
+### Fast:
-  Batch importting make it faster than manual tool like navicate over the count of your excels times.
-If you have 10 excels, it is faster 10x
+  The fastest, no others

 ### Intelligent:
-  When you manually import excel into database using tool like navicate, whether if you feel sad when error occurs?
-Baddly, other error occurs when you just fix one.
+  When you manually import excel into database, whether if you feel sad when error occurs?
 DO NOT WORRY!
 The tool can deal with them!

 ### Advanced:
   Rich options could be custom choose to make more fuction come true.